garzol/pps4asm/README.md

 ##### EQX
-Use `EQX` to assign a variable to a byte.
+Use `EQX` to assign a byte value to a variable.

 ```
 KLA	EQX	0XFE